 The patient is seated or placed on her back with the breast exposed.
 The nipple is cleansed, and a tiny amount of fluid is squeezed from the nipple to identify the duct with the discharge.
 The milk duct may be dilated to permit a small catheter (a plastic, hollow tube) or blunt-tipped tube to be inserted into the milk duct.
 Occasionally a warm towel will be placed on the breast to help the milk duct become more visible and to allow easier access to the milk duct.
 A small amount of contrast material is then injected, and a mammogram is obtained.
 A second injection and mammogram may be performed.

 You must hold very still and may be asked to keep from breathing for a few seconds while the x-ray picture is taken to reduce the possibility of a blurred image.
 The technologist will walk behind a wall or into the next room to activate the x-ray machine.

 When the examination is complete, you may be asked to wait until the radiologist determines that all the necessary images have been obtained.

-The procedure normally takes between 30 minutes and an hour.
+The procedure normally takes between 30 minutes to an hour.